Portfolio · Woodland Photography

-In the work I do, I focus on Woodland Photography*.
-I depict nature, forests and woodlands as they present themselves.
-The medium I use for this involves a camera, of course.
-I do not manipulate the photos, like replacing the sky in an image or adding elements.
+In my work, I focus on Woodland Photography*.
+I portray nature, forests and woodlands in their authentic form.
+The medium I use involves the camera, of course.
+I do not manipulate the photos, such as replacing the sky in an image or adding elements.

-All photos get printed on Canson Arches Aquarelle Rag Fine Art paper and Aluminium Dibond.
+All photos printed on Canson Arches Aquarelle Rag Fine Art paper or Aluminium Dibond.

-For every artwork you buy, you get a gift voucher from Tree-Nation.
-You can then plant ten trees.
+With every artwork you buy, you receive a gift voucher from Tree-Nation to plant ten trees.

 Woodland Poetry

-I show parts like branches and twigs in this category, Woodland Photography* up close.
-It brings you nigher to the splendour of the forest.
+In this category, I highlight branches and twigs.
+Woodland Photography* comes up close.
+You draw near to the wonders of the forest.

 Whispering Trees

-The category in which I illustrate how trees complement landscapes.
-In which context they stand.
-They aim to break through the noise of today with silence.
-The digital world does not allow us to rest.
-This Woodland Photography* category brings peace and tranquillity.
+This category shows how trees harmonise with the land.
+It evokes the settings in which they belong.
+Trees aim to break through the noise of today with silence.
+Offering respite in a digital world, which does not allow you to rest.
+This Woodland Photography* category emanates peace and tranquillity.

 Ominous Secrets